canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 ## Set your host name

 The cloud controller manager uses the node name to correctly associate the node with an EC2 instance.
-In Canonical K8s, the node name is derived from the hostname of the machine.
+In {{product}}, the node name is derived from the hostname of the machine.
 Therefore, before bootstrapping the cluster, we must first set an appropriate host name.